S1 Heart Sound | S2 Heart Sound | S3 Heart Sound | S4 Heart Sound | Extra Heart Sounds

 CLINICAL PEARL: A split S2 is best heard at the pulmonic valve listening post, as P2 is much softer than A2.

 Like the S1 heart sound, the S2 sound is described regarding splitting and intensity.
 S2 is physiologically split in about 90% of people.
-The S2 heart sound can exhibit persistent (widened) splitting, fixed splitting, paradoxical (reversed) splitting, or the absence of splitting.
-The S2 heart sound intensity decreases with worsening aortic valve stenosis due in immobile leaflets.
+The S2 heart sound can exhibit persistent (widened) splitting, fixed splitting, paradoxical (reversed) splitting or the absence of splitting.
+The S2 heart sound intensity decreases with worsening aortic stenosis due to immobile leaflets.
 In severe aortic stenosis, the A2 component may not be audible at all.

 CLINICAL PEARL: In severe hypertension, a loud S2 may be prolonged and slurred — falsely mimicking a split S2.

 Normally, A2 occurs just before P2, and the combination of these sounds make up S2.
 A physiologic split S2 occurs when the A2 sound precedes P2 by a great enough distance to allow both sounds to be heard separately.
 This happens during inspiration when increased venous return to the right side of the heart delays the closure of the pulmonic valve (major effect), and decreased return to the left side of the heart hastens the closure of the aortic valve (minor effect), thereby further separating A2 and P2.
 During expiration, the distance narrows, and the split S2 is no longer audible.